smithy-lang/smithy/docs/source/1.0/spec/aws/aws-query-protocol.rst

 The ``awsQuery`` protocol serializes XML responses within an XML root node with the name of the operation's output suffixed with "Response".
 A nested element, with the name of the operation's output suffixed with "Result", contains the contents of the successful response.
+A nested element named "ResponseMetadata" contains a nested element named "RequestId" that contains a unique identifier for the associated request.

 The value of the ``uri`` member of the :ref:`xmlNamespace trait <xmlNamespace-trait>` is serialized in an ``xmlns`` attribute on the response's XML root node.
 The